joken-elixir/joken/guides/signers.md

 ## Benchmarks

-Another misterious thing about the encoding of things is that it is preferable to use the PEM format instead of passing a map of keys with all the values.
+Another mysterious thing about the encoding of things is that it is preferable to use the PEM format instead of passing a map of keys with all the values.
 Performance wise it is just faster.
 You can run the benchmarks your self.
 They are in the benchmarks folder.

 Why is that so?
 Well, to use the key we need to parse it into the erlang expected type that is not PEM nor JWKs maps.
 BUT, erlang can handle PEMs natively while it can't handle JWKs.